couchbase/query/docs/n1ql-preview-model.md

 #### First-class nesting

-In the Couchbase data model, nested tuples can be referenced and queried in the same manner as top-level objects.
+In the N1QL data model, nested tuples can be referenced and queried in the same manner as top-level objects.
 We call this first-class nesting.
-With first-class nesting, the Couchbase data model combines the benefits of N1NF and 1NF.
+With first-class nesting, the N1QL data model combines the benefits of N1NF and 1NF.

-As discussed, N1NF provides natural modeling of object structure and avoids artificial decompositions and joins.
+As discussed, N1NF provides natural modeling of object structure and avoids artificial decompositions, joins, and referential integrity.
 In our shopping cart example, this means embedding address and line items in the *Customer* and *Shopping\_Cart* tables, respectively.

-1NF does incur the costs of artificial decomposition and joins, but it offers at least one benefit.
+1NF does incur the costs of artificial decomposition, joins, and referential integrity, but it offers at least one benefit.
 It allows us to access dependent objects directly, without reference to the corresponding parent objects.
 This is a form of physical data independence.
 For example, if we needed to analyze the geographical distribution of customer addresses, without referencing customers, we could do so using only the *Customer\_Address* table.
 Likewise, if we needed to analyze the distribution of products in line items, we could do so using only the *Shopping\_Cart\_Line\_Item* and *Product* tables.

-With first-class nesting, the Couchbase data model allows us to reference nested objects.
+With first-class nesting, the N1QL data model allows us to reference nested objects.
 We can reference and query the *Customer.Addresses* and *Shopping\_Cart.Line\_Items* attributes in the same manner as top-level objects.
 As such, we can directly perform both computations enabled by 1NF above: analyzing the geographical distribution of customer addresses, and analyzing the distribution of products in line items.

-At the same time, the benefits of N1NF are retainedY&mdash;we can retrieve customers with their addresses and shopping carts with their line items, all without any joins.
+At the same time, the benefits of N1NF are retained&mdash;we can retrieve customers with their addresses and shopping carts with their line items, all without any joins.